-19 May From the vineyards of Burgundy to the Olympics of Rio
+19 May From the vineyards of Burgundy to the Olympics in Rio

 When I went on a day trip to Burgundy with Clos Driver Wine Tours earlier this May, we tasted lots of wine, visited Beaune and I met my first Olympic athlete, Corentin Le Guen, at the renowned Domaine Hudelot-Baillet.

 Corentin is the son of Dominique Le Guen of Domaine Hudelot-Baillet, in Chambolle-Musigny.
 Dominic is one of the most respected wine producers in the Côte de Nuits wine-producing region of Burgundy, with his Bonnes Mares Grand Cru being a hot favourite.